-i) What services and activities will be provided outside of SNAP E&T?
-(List the operating program, such as title 1 of WIOA, services and activities.) h) What services and activities will be provided through SNAP E&T?
-(List the components and participant reimbursements.)
-This should be consistent with the components detailed in Section G, as well as Section E-XIV regarding participant reimbursements.

-j) To pledge, State agencies must have capacity to offer a qualifying activity to every at-risk ABAWD for every month they are at-risk.
+n) components and participant reimbursements.)
+This should be consistent with the components detailed in Section G, as well as Section E-XIV regarding participant reimbursements. i) What services and activities will be provided outside of SNAP E&T?
+(List the operating program, such as title 1 of WIOA, services and activities.) j) To pledge, State agencies must have capacity to offer a qualifying activity to every at-risk ABAWD for every month they are at-risk.
 What is the State agency's plan if more ABAWDs than expected choose to take advantage of the offer of a qualifying activity?
 For instance, how will the State agency ensure the availability of more slots?
 What steps has the State agency taken to guarantee a slot through agreements or other arrangements with providers?